By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 Increase Your Androgen Receptor Density Today

-By practising these changes and evaluating your body’s response, you should be able to increase androgen receptors with ease.
+By practicing these changes and evaluating your body’s response, you should be able to increase androgen receptors with ease.
 Remember to contact your physician if you have any personal questions regarding these diet shifts and lifestyle changes.

 Who knows?
 You may learn more fascinating ways to improve your health.